chrisidso/NHLExpansionDraftSimulator/README.md

 idea of what this project does, and of the problems I faced, how I dealt with them, and of my thoughts as I worked on this.

-There is work still to be done on this project in addition to the abovementioned NMC data.
+There is work that still could be done on this project.
 I may need to find a way to correct the player evaluations for the strength of the team they play for.
 And I might be able to add age constraints for players protected or for players selected.

 Ex:  Only protect players who are 35 years old or younger, or maybe 25 years old or older.
 Or only select players between 25 and 30 years old.